 Social Intelligence—awareness as to how others perceive us in a social context.

 These two elements to self-awareness establish intrapersonal competence—effective self-management ability—and social competence—effectiveness forming collaborative relationships.
-Understanding self & others includes both of these competencies.
+Understanding self & others include both of these competencies.

 Assuming the above, weaknesses here come as no surprise.
-The ENTJ may struggle tuning into emotions.
+The ENTJ may struggle to tune into emotions.
 They may not grasp others’ limitations.
 I evince the same.

 For example, I scored a “1” for both “awareness of people burning out,” and “encouraging work/life balance.”
 A “1” here correlates with virtually “no understanding.”